EcoExtreML/STEMMUS_SCOPE/README.md

     the model runs at the site scale.
 For example, if we put the `FI-Hyy_1996-2014_FLUXNET2015_Met.nc` here, the model runs at the `FI-Hyy` site.
+    - DurationSize: total number of time steps in which model runs.
+It can be `NA` or a number.
+Example `DurationSize=17520` runs the model for one year a half-hour time step i.e. `365*24*2=17520`.

     To edit the config file, open the file with a text editor and change the paths.
 The variable names e.g. `SoilPropertyPath` should not be changed.